 Please plan on being at the starting area a minimum of 30 minutes prior to the start of your race.
 Please also allow plenty of additional time for travel, traffic and parking.

-The normal high in late May in Fort Wayne, IN is 76 degrees and normal low is 56 degrees.
+The normal high in June in Fort Wayne, IN is 81 degrees and normal low is 60 degrees.

-Packet Pick-Up will be inside the Park Foundation Pavilion at Promenade Park on Friday, May 29th and before the event on May 30th.
+Packet Pick-Up will be inside the Park Foundation Pavilion at Promenade Park:

 *You may pick up another participant's packet if you bring a copy of their confirmation email with you (or have it with you on your smartphone).

 The Start Line/Finish Line will be at Promenade Park in Downtown Fort Wayne.